frypatch/The-Price-of-Remembering/book/CHAPTER_07.md

 “Beautifully done,” he said, his tone a strange mix of reverence and regret.
 He stepped closer, tilting his head like a bird both curious and wary.
 “A ring of air.
 A rare thing.
 The first step toward something.”
 He hesitated, studying the space where the wind had been, then nodded faintly.
 “A pity.
 So lovely.
 So doomed.”

 I barely heard him.
 I was still caught in the moment before, held captive by the raw and fragile truth of what I’d just touched.
 It wasn’t just a moment or a trick.
 It was proof that I had crossed some invisible line.

 ### * * *

+Auri’s rooftop was where it always was, quietly hidden, holding its breath just for me.
+When I climbed the last set of stones, I found her perched on the edge, her legs swinging over a gap as carelessly as a child dangling them in water.
+She turned at the sound of my boots, and her face broke into a wide smile, as though the sky itself had gifted her the sight of me.

+“Welcome home, Kvothe,” she said, prim and polished, as though I had kept her waiting for precisely this moment.

+I returned her smile, setting my pack down with a low thump.
+“You always know,” I said.

+“Of course I do,” she replied, tilting her head with a smug twist to her lips.
+“The wind told me.
+Did you catch it?”

+I laughed, shaking my head.
+“Catch it?
+That’s the wrong question altogether.”

+Auri raised a finger, as if to challenge me.
+“But did you ride it?”

+“No.” I sighed, dropping to sit beside her.
+The stone was cool beneath me, a quiet contrast to the warmth her presence brought.
+“But I got closer.”

+“That’s good enough,” she said lightly.
+“You’ll be Taborlin the Great before you know it.”

+Her eyes drifted to the bulging sack at my side, and she gasped.
+“Oh!
+What did you find this time?”

+“A few things,” I said, reaching into my pack.
+“And this.”
+I pulled free a bundle of rich blue fabric, folded neatly and tied with a thin strip of leather.
+“A gift for you.”

+Her hands flew to her cheeks in delight.
+“For me?” she asked, her voice hushed the way one speaks of something sacred.

+“You said you liked my cloak,” I said, unfolding the fabric.
+It caught the fading light, the color deepening to the shade of evening skies just before the stars wake.
+“And since you don’t like used things, I thought you deserved one of your own.”

+She let me swing the cloak around her thin shoulders.
+It settled softly, wrapping her like dusk falling at the close of day.
+Her small hands clasped the edge, brushing its folds with reverence.

+“What’s it made of?” she asked, her voice full of longing.

+“Goose feathers and whispers from summer clouds,” I said.
+My voice held all the seriousness the moment deserved.

+She laughed, bright and light, a chime caught in the open air.
+“Goose feathers alone are cruel.
+How thoughtful, to soften them with the kindness of clouds.”

+“And what did you bring me?”
+I asked, invoking our ritual.

+Auri’s sly grin returned.
+She reached into her pocket with great deliberation and pulled out a small, weathered book.
+It was plain but old, its edges browned and its cover faintly embossed with swirls, like frost curling over the surface of glass.

+“This,” she announced.
+“It’s made of shadows and murmurs from long ago.”

+I took it carefully, running my fingers along its textured surface.
+It felt strangely warm, as though it had absorbed sunlight no one else could see.
+“What’s inside?”

+“Secrets,” she said simply.
+Her tone was so casual, so matter-of-fact, that it made me pause.

+“Secrets it keeps?”
+I asked, curious.

+“Secrets it tells,” she said, the words spreading like ripples in a still pond.

+Before I could ask more, Auri sprang to her feet, the cloak swirling around her like a storm caught in a teacup.
+“Play for me!” she said, twirling once, her arms spread wide.

+I pulled my lute from my pack, the familiar weight rough in my hands.
+The first chord rose into the air, soft and buoyant, and she began to turn, her toes brushing the stone with practiced lightness.

+The notes carried us both.
+My fingers guided the melody, weaving it through the cool evening air.
+Auri spun and spun, her bare feet tracing patterns on the rooftop as though they were writing something too beautiful for words.
+The stars above blurred with her motion, their light winding together with the sound of my music.

+Her laughter echoed briefly before fading into the stillness.
+When at last her movements slowed and my music trailed off, she collapsed into a heap of soft blue cloak and tangled golden hair, grinning up at me as though she’d captured the sky itself.

+### * * *